spryker/spryker-docs/docs/aop/user/intro-to-aop/aop-overview.md

 <!---Add links to the general apps descriptions, once available-->

-All integrations of the apps are built by Spryker and provided in a secure and no-code way for the SCCOS.
+Spryker builds all integrations of the apps and provides them in a secure and no-code way for the SCCOS.

-The main advantages of the AOP are:
+The AOP has the following advantages:

 - Quick, no-code integrations
 - Fully functional trials